apple/ccs-caldavtester/README.txt

 	Performs a check of response body tries to find occurrences of the specified strings or the absence of specified strings.

+    Argument: 'equals'
+        One or more strings that must match exactly in the data (case-sensitive).

     Argument: 'contains'
         One or more strings that must be contained in the data (case-sensitive).

 	Argument: 'notcontains'
 		One or more strings that must not be contained in the data (case-sensitive).